-JOHN P. REED, CHARLES H. LOVETT, C. C. CLARKE, Commissioners.
+JOHN P. REED,

+CHARLES H. LOVETT,

+C. C. CLARKE,

+Commissioners.

-In the matter of the application of the Commissioners the Department of Public Parks, for and on behalf the Mayor, Aldermen and Commonalty of the City New York, relative to acquiring title, wherever it same has not been heretofore acquired, to that part BUNGAY STREET (although not yet named by proper authority) commencing at East One Hundred and Forty-ninth street and extending to the Lot Island Sound, in the Twenty-third Ward of the City New York, as the same has been heretofore laid o and designated as a first-class street or road by sa Department.
+In the matter of the application of the Commissioners of the Department of Public Parks, for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to acquiring title, wherever the same has not been heretofore acquired, to that part of BUNGAY STREET (although not yet named by proper authority) commencing at East One Hundred and Forty-ninth street and extending to the Long Island Sound, in the Twenty-third Ward of the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by said Department.

-NOTICE IS HEREBY GIVEN THAT THE BILL NOTICE IS HEREBY GIVEN THAT THE BILL of the costs, charges and expenses incurred by reason of the proceedings in the above-entitled matter, will be presented for tax-tion to one of the Justices of the Supreme Court, at the Chambers thereof, in the County Court-house at the City Hall, in the City of New York, on the twenty-fifth day of September, 1883, at 101⁄2 o'clock in the forenoon of that day, or as soon thereafter as counsel can be heard thereon; and that the said bill of costs, charges and expenses has been deposited it, the office of the Department of Public Works, there to remain for and during the space of ten days.
+N Office IS HEREBY GIVEN THAT THE BILL of the costs, charges and expenses incurred by reason of the proceedings in the above-entitled matter, will be presented for taxation to one of the Justices of the Supreme Court, at the Chambers thereof, in the County Court-house at the City Hall, in the City of New York, on the twenty-fifth day of September, 1888, at 101⁄2 o'clock in the forenoon of that day, or as soon thereafter as counsel can be heard thereon; and that the said bill of costs, charges and expenses has been deposited in the office of the Department of Public Works, there to remain for and during the space of ten days.

-BERNARD CASSERLY.
+BERNARD CASSERLY,